Partnering with a range of leading research and extension organisations.

 A detailed environmental and situational analysis was conducted by participants on their own businesses, with participants also asked to think outside the square in terms of business options.
 This module was designed to help participants start asking different questions of their farming and financial advisors to imagine a future “what is possible” business.

 Shaping your future (session recording available)

 Vision without action is waste of time, action without vision is filling in time, but with vision and action you change change the world.

-Participants will investigate all aspects of business operations to ensure the business moves from people running a business to a thriving business being run by people – individuals, families, and co-operatives.
+Participants investigated all aspects of business operations to ensure the business moves from people running a business to a thriving business being run by people – individuals, families, and co-operatives.
 This requires a change of mindset and thinking process.

-Participants will begin developing their strategic and tactical plans, with templates provided to assist participants begin the process of transforming their businesses.
-Participants will see how stronger questioning and a curious approach to their why, what and how can help drive better business choices.
+Participants began developing their strategic and tactical plans, with templates provided to assist participants begin the process of transforming their businesses.
+Participants saw how stronger questioning and a curious approach to their why, what and how can help drive better business choices.

 Module 4: Managing finances